dylndreams/FLUIDBOI./README.md

-# FLUIDBOI.
+## FLUIDBOI.
 FLUIDBOI. is a framework that has the absolute basics for a platformer.
-It uses the engine, ANTIRUINS (by lerabot) which is for the Dreamcast.
+It uses the engine, ANTIRUINS (by lerabot) which is for the Dreamcast. <br />

-# Checklist:
+The current demo includes:
 - [x] Movement
 - [ ] Gravity
 - [ ] Simple Collision Detection